Luchador/GUD/tools/geditor/docs/ROOM_STATISTICS.md

 to sort numerically; count columns initially show the largest counts first.
 The footer totals include the Unassigned row when it is present.

+Double-click a room row to smoothly frame that room in the viewport without changing the selection.
+This works after sorting the table.
+Framing includes both background layers and hidden faces, ignoring unused vertices left by deleted faces.
+Rooms without faces use their STAN bounds, or their origin if they have no STAN tiles.
+The Unassigned row has no camera target.

 Counts come from the current editable level documents, including unsaved edits, hidden geometry and all authored difficulty variants.
 They refresh after edits, undo/redo, level changes and reopening Level Settings.
 Selection-only changes do